Coldwater (film): Mainstream US criticism

 Coldwater was more divisive for mainstream US critics when it was released in American theaters in August 2014.
 Rotten Tomatoes scored it 64% based on 22 critics, with Metacritic assigning a score of 45/100 based on 13 critics.
 Negative reviews from critics focused on the film's violence, teenage anti-hero theme, and dark, tragic tone:

 The New York Times critic Jeannette Catsoulis writes that Coldwater was "Punishing" and "Proceeding in a tone of unrelieved misery ... full of scenes of unremitting brutality and sadism, as the thuggish guards set about transforming their charges into model citizens."
 She went on to say that this "brutal tale of juvenile lockup" with its "cramped hellhole of Darwinian violence" is "too unvaryingly grim to draw us in, unfolding with hardly a moment of warmth or human connection."
 The film was, "like Brad's detention, simply to be endured."

-Variety's Top critic Peter Debruge called Coldwater an "indignant expose" with "shower scenes and sweaty young delinquents aplenty."
+Varietys Top critic Peter Debruge called Coldwater an "indignant expose" with "shower scenes and sweaty young delinquents aplenty."
 In discussing the main juvenile character, Debruge states,"Coldwater is the story of what happens to a baby-faced hunk after his mom sends him to a juvenile rehabilitation facility.
 Never mind that he sells drugs, starts fights at parties and is directly responsible for the death of an innocent friend.
 As played by heartthrob-in-the-making P.J.
 Boudousqué, the character is evidently just too cute to deserve rehabilitation ... would we be so forgiving if he didn't look like a former Mouseketeer?"